-It wasn’t meant to be a forever job, selling cars, it just turned out that way.
+It wasn’t going to be a forever job, selling cars, it just turned out that way.

-The money was okay though, as were the perks, including having a different late model car every weekend.
-Money and a flash set of wheels set him apart from his mates at university.
+They money was okay though, as were the perks, including having a different late model car every weekend.
+Money and a flash set of wheels set him apart from his mates who were only at university.
 As did his clothes, the compulsory sharp salesman’s suits.
 Of course, the chicks were no problem either.

 He passed a couple of cops in the street.
 The young female had a heavily tattooed forearm.
 He couldn’t remember that sort of thing in 1974.
 Maybe he was wrong, but back then the coppers always seemed to be older, taller and male.

 Since Rodney had been an adult he had never really taken public transport, at least in Australia.
-Hadn’t really been near railway stations much at all, since he was a kid.
+Never really went near railway stations much at all, since he was a kid.

-Perth City Station now seemed nothing like he remembered it.
-The stone federation structure remained, but the rest seemed gutted, minimalised, unnatural.
+Perth City Station, now seemed nothing like he remembered it.
+The stone federation structure remained but the rest of it seemed gutted, minimalised, unnatural.

 Rodney never had any musical education, as such.
 A year of two learning the recorder at primary school, that was it.